 Before the procurement of the electronic prescribing system started, he led the process of forming, upskilling and mentoring the project team and the setting of a digital strategy for e-prescribing and medicines administration (ePMA) moving forward.

-In this interview, Mr David Chalkley, Deputy CCIO and Digital Clinical Safety Lead at Taunton and Somerset NHS Foundation Trust, told us more about his experience of selecting and preparing to implement an ePMA system.
+In this interview, Mr David Chalkley, Deputy CCIO and Digital Clinical Safety Lead at Somerset NHS Foundation Trust, told us more about his experience of selecting and preparing to implement an ePMA system.
 As he said, in a big team each team member has different knowledge and strengths that in the end are the key to success.

 Let us start with a digital programme.
 Could you explain what the digital programme is within your trust?

 ‘Our trust is one of the NHS global digital exemplar sites.
 We have central funding over three years to accelerate our digitalisation and the transformation of services using digital solutions via a digital programme.
 The exemplar status is a recognition for the way we not only implemented an open source solution but also the way we brought together a clinically led programme team.

 This programme gives our trust the opportunity to work differently, forming partnerships with suppliers to help us accelerate digitalisation.
 It also gives us the opportunity to invest in skills and capability within our team and focus on things like person engagement, to allow patients and staff to contribute to systems, solutions and process design in a meaningful way.
 Ultimately delivering the transformation of care delivery through a collaborative approach.

 Our trust has made a significant investment in a multidisciplinary team of clinicians, IT and project staff to lead, manage and deliver the implementation of a digital strategy and the new healthcare solutions within the hospital.